hashicorp/terraform-provider-aws/website/docs/r/appmesh_gateway_route.html.markdown

 The `target` object supports the following:

 * `virtual_service` - (Required) Virtual service gateway route target.
+* `port` - (Optional) The port that will be targeted on the service's backend.
+Required if the service's Virtual Node or Virtual Router has multiple listeners.

 The `virtual_service` object supports the following: